An exhibition of textile inspired art and a talented group with members from across the globe.

-Catherine Dormer – Chair of the Prism Group
+Catherine Dormor – chair of the Prism group

-Charlotte Sewell – is fascinated by the lives old ladies have already led and her art is very revealing in more ways than one!
+Charlotte Sewell – is fascinated by the lives old ladies have already led, and her art is very revealing in many ways.

 Jacquie Parkinson – her work reveals the names of long lost girls who worked so hard ironing in secret.

 Bea Sewell – has again based her work on London and it’s history.
 Lots of little parcels reveal their secret.

 Ali Brown – reinterpreted the title as a play on words and we get to enjoy silk cod floating in the breeze.

 Susie Vickery – is fascinated by automaton and here we get to enjoy a triptyque on the sewing theme complete with accurate, but miniature QR codes in cross-stitch.

 Julia Triston – loves to work with recycled underwear: here we have small pieces of wall art, but previously she made a Bra-Ra-Ra dress for the 4th plinth in London.